Start date: September 2022

 Image courtesy of TechCityUK.com

-London is one of the world’s leading centres of entrepreneurship, with a unique access to talent, expertise, and capital.
+London is one of the world’s leading centres of entrepreneurship, with unique access to talent, expertise, and capital.
 There are numerous accelerator programmes within this entrepreneurial ecosystem which provide opportunities for early capital and mentoring for suitable start-up ideas.

 Our teaching team and mentors have strong connections across this ecosystem and are able to make introductions and provide extensive guidance to our students help them on the start-up journey.